EmersonAlvaro/eurelinks_beta/README.md

 ### Missing TO DO on Mob Serv Challenge Project

-o	Upload pictures
+1. Upload pictures
-o	Take Picture with a camera (on create new post) o	Shared preferences to store some key elements (Ideia already in the code) o	Forgot Password – UI implemented missing only the logic behind to reset your password. o	Theme the APP if needed. o	Make sure all the data is being persisted on Firebase (code already implemented but may need some adjust) o	Make some button only visible to admin o	Remove admin from the role on create account. o	User page need some touch o	BDE?BDS page need some love o	Add and delete events. (add already stated) o	Add visibility  widgets to hide some buttom from admin
+2. Take Picture with a camera (on create new post)
+3. Shared preferences to store some key elements (Ideia already in the code)
+4. Forgot Password – UI implemented missing only the logic behind to reset your password.
+5. Theme the APP if needed.
+6. Make sure all the data is being persisted on Firebase (code already implemented but may need some adjust)
+7. Make some button only visible to admin
+8. Remove admin from the role on create account.
+9. User page need some touch
+10. BDE?BDS page need some love
+11. Add and delete events. (add already stated)
+12. Add visibility  widgets to hide some buttom from admin